Physics-Informed Neural Network Lyapunov Functions: PDE Characterization, Learning, and Verification: Physics-Informed Neural Lyapunov Function

-\begin{remark} In formulating the PDE (\ref{eq:1st_order_PDE}), Lyapunov equation has a single boundary condition $V(0)=0$, whereas the boundary condition for Zubov equation can consist of both $W(0)=0$ and $W(y)=1$ for $y\not\in\D$, if $\D\subset\Omega$.
+\begin{remark} In formulating the PDE (\ref{eq:1st_order_PDE}), Lyapunov equation has a single boundary condition $V(0)=0$, whereas the boundary condition for Zubov equation consists of both $W(0)=0$ and $W(y)=1$ for $y\not\in\D$, if $\D\subset\Omega$.
 For examples where $\D$ is not a subset of $\Omega$, the boundary condition may also consist of $W(y)=\beta(V(y))$ for $y\in\D\cap\partial\Omega$; see comment after (\ref{eq:zubov_boundary}).
 In Section \ref{sec:examples}, the Van der Pol equation (Example \ref{ex:vdp}) belongs to the former case, and the two-machine power system (Example \ref{ex:power}) belongs to the latter case. \end{remark}

-\begin{remark} A key feature of the proposed approach, compared to the state-of-the-art approach in estimating regions of attraction using sums-of-squares techniques, is that $\text{Loss}(\theta)$ is a non-convex function of $\theta$.
-While solving non-convex optimization problems is more challenging\textemdash in the sense that obtaining a global minimum is not guaranteed and convergence rates may be slower\textemdash embracing non-convex optimization allows us to leverage the representational power of deeper neural networks.
-This proves especially advantageous when computing regions of attraction closer to the true domain of attraction, as demonstrated by the numerical examples in Section \ref{sec:examples}. \end{remark}
+\begin{remark} A key feature of the proposed approach, compared to state-of-the-art sum-of-squares methods for estimating regions of attraction, is that \(\text{Loss}(\theta)\) is a non-convex function of \(\theta\).
+While solving non-convex optimization problems is more challenging\textemdash since obtaining a global minimum is not guaranteed and convergence rates may be slower\textemdash embracing non-convex optimization allows us to utilize the representational power of deeper neural networks.
+This is especially advantageous when computing regions closer to the true domain of attraction, as demonstrated by the numerical examples in Section \ref{sec:examples}. \end{remark}